-The Variational Approximation for Bayesian Inference Life after the EM algorithm homas Bayes (1701-1761), shown in the upper left corner of Figure 1, first discovered Bayes' theorem in a paper that was published in 1764 three years after his death, as the name suggests.
-However, Bayes, in his theorem, used uniform priors [1].
-Pierre-Simon Laplace (1749-1827), shown in the lower right corner of Figure 1, apparently unaware of Bayes' work, discovered the same theorem in more general form in a memoir he wrote at the age of 25 and showed its wide applicability [2].
-Regarding these issues S.M.
-Stiegler writes: The influence of this memoir was immense.
-It was from here that "Bayesian" ideas first spread through the mathematical world, as Bayes's own article was ignored until 1780 and played no important role in scientific debate until the 20th century.
+Thomas Bayes (1701-1761), shown in the upper left, first discovered "Bayes' theorem" in a paper that was published in 1764 three years after his death, as the name suggests.
+However, Bayes in his theorem used uniform priors [1] and [2].
+Pierre-Simon Laplace (1749-1827), shown in the lower right, unaware of Bayes' work, discovered the same theorem in its general form in a memoir he wrote at the age of 25.
+In this memoir he also introduced "Bayesian Inference" to statistics [2].
+Regarding these issues S. M. Stiegler writes in [3] "The influence of this memoir was immense.
+It was from here that "Bayesian" ideas first spread through the mathematical world, as Bayes's own article was ignored until 1780 and played no important role in scientific debate until the twentieth century.
 It was also this article of Laplace's that introduced the mathematical techniques for the asymptotic analysis of posterior distributions that are still employed today.
 And it was here that the earliest example of optimum estimation can be found, the derivation and characterization of an estimator that minimized a particular measure of posterior expected loss.
-After more than two centuries, we mathematicians, statisticians cannot only recognize our roots in this masterpiece of our science, we can still learn from it.
-[3]
+After more than two centuries, we mathematicians, statisticians cannot only recognize our roots in this masterpiece of our science, we can still learn from it."